unit8co/darts/README.md

 A Conda environment is thus recommended because it will handle all of those in one go.

 ### From conda-forge

-At the moment only Python 3.7 is supported with conda.
-Consider using `pip` if you use a more recent version of Python.

 To create a conda environment for Python 3.7
 (after installing [conda](https://docs.conda.io/en/latest/miniconda.html)):